secretGeek/today-i-learned-staging/svg/drawsquare.md

 }
 </style>

-Also consider applying some rounding -- or animating some rounding... https://stackoverflow.com/questions/10177985/svg-rounded-corner
+Also consider applying some rounding -- or [animating some rounding like this example at stackoverflow](https://stackoverflow.com/questions/10177985/svg-rounded-corner)

 <br />
 <br />